Orthodontics in Laurel, MD

 Does orthodontic treatment hurt?

-Some discomfort should be expected when your teeth are moving and shifting.
+You should expect some discomfort when your teeth are moving and shifting.
 You’ll feel soreness for around four days after your braces are first placed and when they’re adjusted.
 For Invisalign, you’ll experience this when you change out your aligners.
 However, if you’re experiencing a sharper or severe pain, this is a warning sign that something is wrong.
-Call us to be seen as soon as possible.
+Call us as soon as possible for an appointment.

 Will braces discolor my teeth?